Recently wandering around on a Facebook group I belong to, I saw someone ask the question: How do I buy my first handgun?”

 I mean you can’t just stop at the gun itself.
 Here’s the deal — You have to actually shoot your new gun to become proficient with it.
 This means you have to buy ammunition for it to shoot it.
 You will also need a holster, cleaning gear, a case if it doesn’t come with one, targets, and that’s just the stuff you need to get going.

-At some point, you should seriously consider taking a class beyond your initial class you needed to get your permit/license if your state requires it.
+At some point, you should seriously consider taking a class beyond your initial class you needed to get your permit/license.

 Because, believe it or not, there is more to carrying concealed than just shooting at a static, non-moving paper or steel target.

-So, back to the gun and the price of the other stuff, you have to budget in for the other goodies you need to get going.
+So, back to the gun and the price of the other stuff, you have to budget for the other goodies you need to get going.
 You won’t just need one box of ammo.
-Because, as you’ll soon find out, you’ll make the realization that you can burn through a box of ammo in 20 minutes.
+Because, as you’ll soon find out, you’ll make the realization that you can burn through a box of ammo in 20 minutes or less.

 In addition to your target ammo, which I recommend at least 150 rounds to help you break in and get used to shooting the gun, you also need about 60 hollow points for self-defense carry–if that’s the purpose of the gun.
 See above for more information.